mweirath/GenderClassifier/README.md

 ### Gender Classifier

-This is the main package and is used for inputting names and generating a list of genders
+This is the main package and is used for inputting names and generating a list of genders.
+The package takes up to three inputs:

+* An array of names
+* A model name
+* A vector model name

+The final output will be an array with the name and gender classification for that name, either a 0 (Female) or 1 (Male).

+The array of names takes names in the following format:

+Single - ['Matt']
+Multiple Names - ['Elizabeth', 'Barbara'] (There is no limit on lenght)

 ## Version